JackAWatt/jackwatt.com/v.md

 ###### DNU = Did Not Understand, DNF = Did Not Finish, CBL = Come Back Later, WA = Watch Again

+#### 2024/05/10

+* [Is Moral Progress a Fantasy? - A Conversation with John Gray](https://samharris.org/episode/SEA4D69CF4A) - Making Sense with Sam Harris

+* [Can We Contain Artificial Intelligence? - A Conversation with Mustafa Suleyman](https://samharris.org/episode/SEC56BC9D0E) - Making Sense with Sam Harris

 #### 2024/05/09

 * [ Learn the Caro-Kann Defense / 10-Minute Chess Openings ](https://youtu.be/rmbU97iftC8) -  GothamChess